artefactual/.github/profile/README.md

 ## Contributing

-We are actively developing the [Contributors portal](https://contributors.artefactual.com) to host guidelines and information related to contributing to AtoM, Archivematica, and the dependencies which we maintain.
+We are actively developing the [Contributors portal](https://contributors.artefactual.com) to host guidelines and information related to contributing to the projects that Artefactual maintains.

 ## Related organizations